Page 2 - Physical Look - Hardware; Installation

 As for the fan in question, the single QF120 LED comes attached to the H7 Quad Lumi.
 This 120mm fan has a CRYORIG specified rotational speed range of 330 to 1600 RPM, airflow rating of 49 CFM, and static pressure of 1.65 mmH2O.
 It has a rated noise level of 10 to 25 dBA.
 According to CRYORIG, there are three versions of the QF120 available, but the one included with the H7 Quad Lumi is the "Balance" version, which strikes a balance between sound, airflow, and static air pressure produced.
 Overall, we will see what this actually translates to when we do our tests.
 The fan also has four rubber corners to reduce vibrations between the fan and the fin stack.
 In addition, the LED refers to the white lighting that lives in the middle of the fan head.

 Looking back at the heatsink, you will probably have noticed a different pattern unlike any other CPU cooler we have seen before.
 Rather than placing their fins flat all the way through, CRYORIG has employed this honeycomb like pattern in what they call their "Hive Fin Technology".
 According to CRYORIG, this allows for air to pass through here quicker because it reduces air turbulence.
 Personally, I think this pattern looks really neat, though it does not continue all the way through, as the other side is a uniform flat stack of fins.
 Otherwise, the total dimensions of the CRYORIG H7 Quad Lumi are average, with a height of 145mm, a width of 123mm, and a depth of 98mm.
 This height should not be a huge issue for most standard mATX or ATX cases, though it will probably cause a problem in smaller mini ITX cases.
 As we have mentioned on the previous page, the "Quad" in the name refers to the four continuous U-shaped heatpipes extending from the base and into the fins, splitting into two sides of the same radiator to dissipate heat.
 This effectively makes eight heatpipes in total.
-These 6mm pipes are supposed to lead the heat away from its source due to the low heat of vaporization, or phase change energy, of alcohol.
+These 6mm pipes are supposed to lead the heat away from its source due to the low heat of vaporization, or phase change energy, of the fluid inside.
 They are aligned in an alternating manner to evenly spread out the heat in the single array of radiating fins.
 The 0.79 square meters of surface area, combined with the CRYORIG QF120 LED fan, should be able to deliver in this regard, though we will see if this is so on the next page.

 CRYORIG's big claim to fame is its zero RAM interference design, as the cooler keeps a footprint that allows no part to hang over other areas on the motherboard.
 Even the fan, in its default position, hangs over the installation screw of the H7 Quad Lumi and does not protrude out enough to affect the memory slots.
 When I installed this on my ATX motherboard, there was more than enough room for the single fan.
 However, if you were to add a second 120mm fan, it would start getting close to the other side, which could interfere with other motherboard components.
 Even still, CRYORIG allows for users to mount the cooler in two different orientations, so they can be flexible with their builds.